 I pulled my charger out of my pack… and was broken-hearted to see that only the thick portion of the cord and the brick came out.
 The thin section of cable that ran from the brick to the laptop had torn off, and remained firmly inside the pack.

 As much as I love Apple, it often does tend to lean towards form over function, and the Macbook Pro charger brick is a prime example of this.

 The wire that runs to the power outlet is thick and robust.
-The line that runs to the laptop, though, is thin and has no support where it exits the brick.
-It takes a lot of strain and wears out quickly right where it leaves the brick.
+The line that runs to the laptop, though, is not.
+It’s thin and flimsy, with no support where it exits the brick.
+It takes a lot of strain and wears out quickly right in that exact spot.

 Taking a small piece of electrical tape, I cut the heads off the matchsticks and put them on each side of the cord.
-Wrap this as tight as you can — the stretchiness of the electrical tape really helps.
+Wrap electrical tape around them as tightly as you can — the stretchiness of this kind of tape really helps.

-Small cable ties work for this as well but don’t pull them too tight — it is possible to crush the small cable.
-This spot makes a great place to hold the goods while you wrap the cables up and keep all the strain away from your problem spots.
+Small cable ties work for this as well, but don’t pull them too tight — it’s possible to crush the small cable if you’re not careful.
+This also makes for a great spot to hold onto when you’re wrapping the cables up to put in your bag, helping keep the strain away from problem areas.

 Add a velcro cable wrap for the rest, and you’re good to go.
 It isn’t pretty, but it just may save you the freak-out I had on the banks of a holy river in India.